 How do I backup my WordPress Site?

-The reason is, I have many verification files from Yahoo, Google, and other folders like downloads besides .htaccess files, so I would just backed up everything.
+The reason is, I have many verification files from Yahoo, Google, and other folders like downloads besides .htaccess files, so I would just back up everything.

-Let’s get started it.
+Let’s get started.
 I recommend you to do this whole process at least once a month, and if you post more frequently, like once a day, you should do it more often too.